VishalRamki/node-vlive-downloader/readme.md

 ## Getting Meta Data from URI

 This will launch a headless `Chromium` browser, that will attach listeners to its network requests.
-Once it detects the `vod_play_videoInfo.json` file it will store its location, and once `networkidle0` fires, it will scrape the page for the additional meta data.
+Once it detects the dynamically created JSON file it will store its location, and once `networkidle0` fires, it will scrape the page for the additional meta data.

 Example code using `Promises`